-Book Review: Falsely Accused in the High Sierras
+Name of book: Falsely Accused on the High Sierras

 Author: Frederick Vining Fisher